 Then in 2012 I won my first competitive singles bowling tournament - the Massachusetts State Senior Women's Championships.
 What a feeling!
 I started looking into other competitive singles tournaments and quickly learned that I would need to improve my bowling considerably in order to be a serious competitor.
 Yet whenever I asked questions to other serious bowlers, their explanations would use so many unfamiliar terms that it was as if they were speaking a foreign language.
 Instructional websites and videos were of some help but typically assumed a basic understanding of serious bowling that I did not have.
 I had reached Level 4.

 I now bowl in competitive tournaments at least twice a month and have a few more wins to smile about.
 Most notable was the 2014 Tourneo La Raza in Costa Rica, where my doubles partner Karla Alsgood and I won the Senior Women's Doubles competition and all-events.
 I also won the December 2014 Rhode Island Ladies Classic, my very first match play win.
 I then made it to match play at the national level for the first time in the 2015 USBC Senior Queens tournament.
-I also bowl in men's tournaments to stay tournament-ready and almost won the October 2014 Northeast Amateur Tournament.
+I bowl in men's tournaments from time to time to stay tournament-ready and almost won the October 2014 Northeast Amateur Tournament.
 I took the first two matches but lost the final one to finish second.
 I earned the Florida State Senior Women's Championships title in 2016.

 Along the way, I have figured out that many serious bowlers started bowling at a very young age, often because their parents were bowlers, too.
 Some parents had even owned bowling centers where their children had hung out at after school and bowled as often as they wanted.
-Not having had any of this experience had clearly put me at a disadvantage.
+Not having had any of this experience clearly put me at a disadvantage.
 But I persisted, asking questions and reading and watching everything I could.
 Once I was comfortably at Level 4, it occurred to me that there had to be others like me who could benefit by having the answers to the questions I wish I had had when I started out.
 So, as my way of thanking those who have helped me, I have assembled their answers in this website to help those coming along behind me.
 The website is my hobby and I provide it free of charge as my contribution to the sport that has given me so much.

 Good luck, and good bowling!